SuryaSekhar14/vercel_blob/docs/index.rst

            ])
        print(resp)

-Printing the response will result in “None”, since the delete method does not return anything.
+Printing the response will result in "None", since the delete method does not return anything.
 If a blob is present, it will be deleted.
 If a blob is not present, it will not result in any error.